 Your heart matters to us

 At Vaya, we want to support every part of your health journey.
 We know that some of these tips may be easier to follow than others—but that’s ok!
 Your doctor can help you make a plan to improve your heart health.
-If you’re a Vaya member and don’t see a doctor regularly, call our 24/7 Access-to-Care line (1-800-849-6127) to get connected to the right provider now.
+If you’re a Vaya member and don’t see a doctor regularly, call our 24/7 Behavioral Health Crisis Line (1-800-849-6127) to get connected to the right provider now.